davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 Sierra Nevada batholith and the northwestern zones of the southern California batholith, the latter widely exposed in ranges of the Mojave plateau [@Saleeby2003; @Barbeau2005; @Chapman2012].
-These deeply exhumed batholithic rocks all share a common regional upper plate position above a polyphase low angle fault system below which Franciscan-affinity, mainly metaclastic rocks, were tectonically underplated in the Late Cretaceous [@Malin1995; @Barth2003; @Yan2005; @Ducea2009; @Chapman2010; @Chapman2012 @Chapman2016b].
+These deeply exhumed batholithic rocks share a common regional upper plate position above a polyphase low-angle fault system below which Franciscan-affinity, mainly metaclastic rocks, were tectonically underplated in the Late Cretaceous [@Malin1995; @Barth2003; @Yan2005; @Ducea2009; @Chapman2010; @Chapman2012 @Chapman2016b].
 The underplated metaclastic rocks are exposed in a series of windows